 a.
 Accommodation of Failure

-The 20% Creative Time Program has had phenomenal impact on Google’s product innovation.
-AdSense, which now contributes $24.1 billion out of the $27.77 billion of Google’s revenue (Q3, 2018) was once such a project.
+The 20% Creative Time Program has had a phenomenal impact on Google’s product innovation.
+AdSense, which accounted for 21% of Google's total 2014 revenue, was once such a project.

 Google is completely open to dress codes, informality in authority relationships, flexible working hours, dynamic meeting settings, ease of decision making, free flow of communication, disagreements, conflicts and work-life balance.

 There are communities of bicycle-to-work enthusiasts and environmentalists.
 That said, the organisation is also keen about environmental conservation and makes every effort to be as energy efficient as possible.
-They subsidize employees who buy hybrid or electric cars and who install solar panels in their homes.
+They subsidize employees who ride bicycles, hybrid or electric cars and who install solar panels in their homes.

 For sport enthusiasts, the Google Mountain View campus contains a swimming pool, beach volleyball court, a climbing wall and running trails.
 Employees get subsidies on work out sessions, gym memberships and massages.